Veronica Rotin: Early life

 Veronica Rotin was born on 4 March 2004 in Tarxien, Malta.
 When she was 2 years old her family moved to Melbourne, Australia.
 She started singing along with her older sister, Kelly, when she was 3 years old and quickly started singing to everything she heard on the radio.
-At 8 years of age, after the family had returned to Malta, Veronica started taking singing lessons from Gillian Attard at La Voix Academy in Marsa, Malta.
+At 8 years of age, after the family had returned to Malta, Veronica started taking singing lessons from Gillian Attard at La Voix Academy in Marsa.

 Competitions

-Io Canto
+Io canto

-In 2013 Rotin, aged just 9 years old, competed in the popular Italian TV show Io canto, where she sang the songs "And I Am Telling You I'm Not Going", "Perdere L'Amore", "Adagio", "Proud Mary", "All by Myself" and "Last Dance".
+In 2013 Rotin, aged just 9 years old, competed in the popular Italian TV show Io canto, where she sang the songs "And I Am Telling You I'm Not Going", "Perdere l'amore", "Adagio", "Proud Mary", "All by Myself" and "Last Dance".
 Rotin's team made it through to the final but failed to win the public vote.

-Il Cantagiro
+Cantagiro

-Rotin, along with other students from the La Voix Academy, took part in the Italian singing competition, Il Cantagiro, where Rotin won the Junior section of the competition.
+Rotin, along with other students from the La Voix Academy, took part in the Italian singing competition Cantagiro, where she won the Junior section.

-Ezerski Biseri (Lake Pearls)
+Ezerski Biseri

 In 2014 Rotin competed in the World Festival Association's (WAF) XI International contest for young talents Ezerski Biseri (Lake Pearls), held in Macedonia, in the "solo pop singer" category and she won the Grand Prix against competitors from Macedonia and all over the world.

 Next Star

-In 2014 Rotin took part in the Romanian TV talent show "Next Star" where she sang a cover of the Jessie J song "Mamma Knows Best" which won her a place in the "People's Choice Awards", the final of the series, where she sang the song "And I Am Telling You" from the musical Dreamgirls.
+In 2014 Rotin took part in the Romanian TV talent show Next Star where she sang a cover of the Jessie J song "Mamma Knows Best" which won her a place in the "People's Choice Awards", the final of the series, where she sang the song "And I Am Telling You" from the musical Dreamgirls.

-Tra Sogno e Realtà
+Tra sogno e realtà

-In 2015 Rotin competed in the Italian TV talent show "Tra Sogno e Realtà" ("Between Dreams and Reality") for singers, dancers, actors, musicians, and other artists aged between 5 and 16 years.
+In 2015 Rotin competed in the Italian TV talent show Tra sogno e realtà ("Between Dreams and Reality") for singers, dancers, actors, musicians, and other artists aged between 5 and 16 years.
 Rotin made it to the final of the show and finished in second place and was the highest placed singer in the competition.